moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 ### Implementing our `securecookie` library

 Create a directory for the project.
-I called the library `securecookie`, inspired by [gorilla/securecookie](https://github.com/gorilla/securecookie), but you may pick a different name[^14].
-However, you may want to make sure the package name does not collide with packages from the standard library, as that would be rather inconvenient for the end user.
+I called my library `securecookie`, inspired by [gorilla/securecookie](https://github.com/gorilla/securecookie), but you may pick a different name[^14].
+However, you may want to make sure the package name does not collide with popular packages from the standard library, such as `http` or `context`, as that would be very inconvenient for the end user.

 ```shell
 mkdir securecookie